ErikOnBike/CodeParadise/docs/Implementation.md

 # Implementation

 Some implementation information is described below.
-Need some more info, please let me know by creating an issue on GitHub.
+If you need some more info, please let me know by creating an issue on GitHub.

+The CodeParadise framework enables remote Smalltalk code execution in a JavaScript environment.
+This means you can run Smalltalk inside the web browser or inside a Node.js application and not be concerned with any JavaScript.
+A regular (but tiny) Smalltalk image runs on [SqueakJS VM](https://squeak.js.org) and replaces the use of JavaScript.
+This tiny image runs the same bytecode as a regular Pharo/Squeak/Cuis image, so no transpilation is taking place.
+JavaScript callbacks and Promises are supported by using Smalltalk Blocks and 'proxied' objects.
+For web applications a VM plugin is present with Classes which wrap the browser DOM functionality.
+All DOM manipulation is done through Smalltalk code.
+Did I mention, no more use of JavaScript ;-).

-CodeParadise allows you to create web applications without having to resort to Javascript.
-Since the browser can normally only run Javascript, Javascript is needed to bootstrap a Smalltalk VM and its plugins.
+CodeParadise allows you to create web applications without having to resort to JavaScript.
+Since the browser can normally only run JavaScript, JavaScript is needed to bootstrap a Smalltalk VM and its plugins.
 The VM is based on [SqueakJS VM](https://squeak.js.org).
-Apart from that, no Javascript should be necessary.
+Apart from that, no JavaScript should be necessary.
 If needed, existing JavaScript libraries can be used with CodeParadise.
 These have to be wrapped in a VM plugin or use a generic approach of sending messages.
 This later is only possible when the JavaScript library has a simple interface to which regular Smalltalk objects can be mapped.
 Have some explicit needs?
 Please contact me.

 Web applications can be built using CodeParadise in a number of flavors:

 * Bare metal (see `CpServerApplication`) - you will have to create any interaction with the browser yourself
 * Plain vanilla (see `CpWebApplication`) - you will receive DOM functionality to interact with
 * Full monthy (see `CpMvpWebApplication`) - you will receive Model View Presenter functionality